 The healing process experienced when survivors face trauma caused by child sexual abuse is long and difficult.
 For this reason, Balisa therapeutic tools are used both in sessions with the psychologist and when the patient returns home.
 This allows the survivor to feel safe with a professional as they evolve on their own.Ariadna Nadal, Elisava School of Design and Engineering of Barcelona.

 Since dealing with trauma is rarely a linear process, the Balisa kit is designed to act as an open exploration, with patients able to add or subtract different pieces from their totem pole over time.

 "It is important not to force the survivor to follow a defined process, but it is better to adapt to the needs of each person," says the designer.

-“For this Balisa has no end.
-The goal is not to completely heal, as everyone will always have problems and situations that affect them.
-The goal is that the person learns to manage these problems when they arise ".
+"For this Balisa has no end.
+The goal is not to heal completely, since everyone will always have problems and situations that concern them.
+The goal is for the person to learn to manage these problems when they arise".